 The Final Stretch into Tossa de Mar

-After leaving the beach we were able to rejoin the actual Camino de Ronda trail back up the cliff side again to a higher elevation.
-Instead of being greeted by residential area, as we were before, we found ourselves in the middle of a hillside forest.
+After leaving the beach we were able to rejoin the actual Camino de Ronda trail back up the cliffside again to a higher elevation.
+Instead of being greeted by a residential area, as we were before, we found ourselves in the middle of a hillside forest.

 Reaching the top of the stairs, we found that the path went from paved trail to a rocky raw trail that would be a real mess if the weather turned.

-Alongside the walking trails it was evident that may people use this area for mountain biking and ATV riding.
-This was probably the strangest part of the hike as the terrain changed consistently between wooded areas and arid desert like surroundings.
+Alongside the walking trails it was evident that many people use this area for mountain biking and ATV riding.
+This was probably the strangest part of the hike as the terrain changed consistently between wooded areas and arid desert-like surroundings.

-Literally we would be walking in the forest, then reach a clearing that looked like rocky desert.
-Usually these areas went on for a long time before you found more shade.
+Literally we would be walking in the forest, then reach a clearing that looked like a rocky desert.
+Usually, these areas went on for a long time before you found more shade.

 Even in Spring, Spain can be a hot place to be with intense sun.
-Every time we came to a patch with trees, we took a break to re-hydrate and enjoy the shade before continuing on through the next desert like patch.
-I joked a few times that this would be a great place to film a Naked and Afraid TV show here.
+Every time we came to a patch with trees, we took a break to re-hydrate and enjoy the shade before continuing on through the next desert-like patch.
+I joked a few times that this would be a great place to film a Naked and Afraid TV show.